floooh/fips/site/index.md

 #### An 'Integrated Build Environment"

-Fips doesn't reinvent the wheel by implement yet-another build system from scratch, but instead wires existing build tools together:
+Fips doesn't reinvent the wheel by implementing yet-another build system from scratch, but instead wires existing build tools together:

-* **cmake** to describe the project structure and generate build files
+* **cmake** to describe the project structure and generate project files
 * **make, ninja, xcodebuild** as command line build tools
 * IDE support as provided by cmake (i.e. **Visual Studio, Xcode, QtCreator**)
 * **git** to resolve external project dependencies